Vyktuur/frontend-launch-countdown-timer/README.md

 Users should be able to:

 - See hover states for all interactive elements on the page
-- See a live countdown timer that ticks down every second (start the count at 14 days) - I set the count for New Year's
+- See a live countdown timer that ticks down every second
 - **Bonus**: When a number changes, make the card flip from the middle

 ### Screenshot